Captain Barbell

-Captain Barbell is a Filipino superhero created by writer, Mars Ravelo and artist Jim Fernandez.
-His characteristics are similar to American fictional superheroes Superman, DC Comics' Captain Marvel or Shazam, and Thor but Ravelo based his backstory on Captain America.
+Captain Barbell is a Filipino superhero created by the writer Mars Ravelo and artist Jim Fernandez.
+His characteristics are similar to the American superheroes Superman, DC Comics' Captain Marvel or Shazam, and Thor, but Ravelo based his backstory on Captain America.
 He first appeared in Pinoy Komiks #1 on May 23, 1963.
 He also appeared in Kampeon Komiks.

 Character history

 The original version of Captain Barbell depicted him as shirtless.
 Recent comics depicted him wearing a long-sleeved yellow shirt instead of being shirtless.

 Origin

 There have actually been more than one person to assume the hero's identity throughout the years.